Does Frozen Fruit Go Bad? Shelf Life, Safety

 Thaw-and-refreeze damage

-Why berries become soft, icy, or dull in flavor
+Why berries become soft, icy or dull in flavor

 Why Some Frozen Fruit Lasts Better Than Others